Apollys/PoEDynamicLootFilter/Readme.md

    - Processes a sequence of functions specified in the file `backend_cli.input`
    - Each line of the file is one function call, formatted as `<function_name> <function_params...>` (i.e. just like the cli function call but without `python3 backend_cli.py `
    - Ouput is separated by the line `# [end_function_output]` placed after the output of each function call in `backend_cli.output`
- - XXX`set_currency_tier <currency_name> <tier: int> -> None`XXX Temporary hold, potentially uncessary
  - XXX`set_rare_status <rare_type: string> <status: bool/int> -> None`XXX Temporary hold, potentially unnecessary
  - `get_rare_status -> all chaos rare statuses in current filter`
      + Output format should be `<Rare Type>;<status>` with one entry per line.
 Rare Types in `consts.py`
  - `update_filter (optional <item :Rare/Currency>)-> None` reads a large number of changes from a fixed text file and performs them all

-\*Confused about parameter and return value, can you double check that you wrote this correctly?
-What would `get_currency_tiers "Orb of Alchemy"` return?
-Removed unless I later discover this is necessary

 \*\*For chaos recipe item slots, let's use the categories listed in `consts.py`:
 ```python